eCommerce Shipping Best Practices for Indian sellers in 2020

 Be sure to divulge this information, if you offer international shipping to entice any potential customers.

 Delivery exceptions must be highlighted in your policy pages to establish transparency.
+For example, if you don’t ship to specific areas, mention it in the policy.

 I’m sure you have goals in life, it’s time you had a few for your shipping strategy too.
 Once you’re all set with your shipping policy, the next thing you need to focus on is establishing your shipping goals.